The Agent Factory Thesis

 The Human in the Loop

 This changes what it means to be a "tech professional."
 A web developer or mobile developer is not just someone who writes React or Swift.
-They are a technology expert—someone who understands systems, data flows, APIs, and user needs.
+They are a technology expert — someone who understands systems, data flows, APIs, and user needs.
 In the Agent Factory era, that expertise becomes far more valuable, because it is no longer spent hand-coding screens.
-It is spent designing, deploying, and supervising agents that deliver entire products.
+It is spent designing, deploying, and supervising AI Workers that deliver entire products.

 The developer doesn't disappear.
 The developer does more.